Pulling Apart 2-spheres in 4-manifolds: Whitney towers

 \subsubsection{Parallel Whitney towers}

-Suppose $A$ is extended to $A'$ by including a parallel copy of the last order zero surface $A_m$ of $A$.
-By the splitting procedure of \cite{ST2} Lemma 13 (also Lemma 3.5 of \cite{S1}) it can be arranged that all Whitney disks in $\cW$ are embedded and contained in standard $4$--ball thickenings of their trees.
-Since the order zero surfaces and Whitney disks are all framed, $\cW$ can be extended to an order $n$ Whitney tower $\cW'$ on $A'$ by including parallel copies of the Whitney disks in $\cW$ as illustrated by Figure~\ref{fig:parallel-w-disks}.
+Suppose $A$ is extended to $A'$ by including a parallel copy $A_{m+1}$ of the last order $0$ surface $A_m$ of $A$.
+Recall from Definition~\ref{w-tower-defn} that order $0$ surfaces have trivial (relative) normal Euler numbers, so each self-intersection of $A_m$ will give rise to a single self-intersection of $A_{m+1}$ and a pair of intersections between $A_{m+1}$ and $A_m$; and each intersection between $A_m$ and any $A_i$, for $i\neq m$, will give rise to a single intersection between $A_{m+1}$ and $A_i$; and no other intersections in $A'$ will be created.
+By the splitting procedure of \cite[Lem.13]{ST2} (also \cite[Lem.3.5]{S1}) it can be arranged that all Whitney disks in $\cW$ are embedded and contained in standard $4$--ball thickenings of their trees.
+Since the Whitney disks are all framed, $\cW$ can be extended to an order $n$ Whitney tower $\cW'$ on $A'$ by including parallel copies of the Whitney disks in $\cW$ as illustrated by Figure~\ref{fig:parallel-w-disks}.
 This new Whitney tower $\cW'$ can be constructed in an arbitrarily small neighborhood of $\cW$, and the intersection invariants are related in the following way.